 The International Freight Assistance Mechanism (IFAM) is a targeted support measure put in place by the Australian Government to keep global air links open.

 For more information, go to the AusTrade website.

 Changes to Skilled Migration

-Travel restrictions have effectively ceased the immediate migration of skilled workers into South Australia.
+Travel restrictions impacted the migration of skilled workers into South Australia.
 Visa holders and employers are advised to monitor the Department of Home Affairs website or contact the Department with any enquiries.

 Who can I speak to about other issues?